You Lied to Me

-"You Lied to Me" is a song by British dance-pop singer-songwriter Cathy Dennis, released in August 1992 as the first single from her second album, Into the Skyline (1992).
-The song was written by Dennis with Greg Carmichael, Patrick Adams, and received favorable reviews from music critics.
-In the US, it was a top 40 hit on the Billboard Hot 100, while peaking at number 12 on the Billboard Hot Dance Club Play chart.
+"You Lied to Me" is a song by British dance-pop singer-songwriter Cathy Dennis, released in August 1992 by Polydor Records as the first single from her second album, Into the Skyline (1992).
+The song was written by Dennis with Greg Carmichael, Patrick Adams, and produced by her with Phil Bodger.
+It received favorable reviews from music critics.
+In the US, it was a top-40 hit on the Billboard Hot 100, while peaking at number 12 on the Billboard Hot Dance Club Play chart.
+In the UK, the song peaked at number 34 on both the UK Singles Chart and the Music Week Dance Singles chart, and number 19 on the UK Club Chart.

 Critical reception

-Larry Flick from Billboard wrote that Dennis "twirls back onto the dance floor with an aggressive, attitudinal pop/houser".
-He added, "Teaming her up with club kingpin Shep Pettibone was an inspired move.
+Larry Flick from Billboard magazine wrote that Dennis "twirls back onto the dance floor with an aggressive, attitudinal pop/houser".
+He explained, "Teaming her up with club kingpin Shep Pettibone was an inspired move.
 He dresses her lovely voice with vigorous beats, layers of intricate keyboard effects, and an unshakable chorus. [...]
 Totally fierce."
-Another editor stated that Dennis' vocal range "has grown considerably, as proven on "You Lied To Me", which casts her as a swaggering diva".
-Randy Clark from Cashbox described it as a "dance beat track" where Dennis is "keeping her dance roots alive".
-David Browne from Entertainment Weekly stated that it "is worthy of "Touch Me (All Night Long)" and her whooshing club hits".
+Another Billboard editor stated that Dennis' vocal range "has grown considerably, as proven on 'You Lied to Me', which casts her as a swaggering diva".
+Randy Clark from Cash Box described it as a "dance beat track" where Dennis is "keeping her dance roots alive".
+David Browne from Entertainment Weekly stated that it "is worthy of 'Touch Me (All Night Long)' and her whooshing club hits".